ethaden/confluent-KraftUpgrade/ansible/README.md

     ansible_python_interpreter: /usr/bin/python3
     custom_java_path: /usr/lib/jvm/java-17-openjdk-arm64
 ```

+Please also have a look at the file `ansible.cfg` which will be mounted to the special docker container called `ansible` we use to run the playbooks.

 You will also want to make sure the server instances in hosts.yml match the ones defined in the docker-compose.yml file (just like the example here).
 Keep commented out the kafka_controller entries in the hosts.yml.